Nawaz1997/expense-tracker/README.md

 Expense-Tracker, A web app created using MERN Stack.

-It is small project in which you can add daily and occasional expenses.
+It is small project in which you can add daily and occasional expenses.<br/>
 You can add :
     1. purchased item
     2. date of purchase